karthikmaxic14/kanban-board/README.md

-# Kanban Board in Laravel  and  Jquery
+# Kanban Board in Laravel  and  Sanctum Rest API
 Kanban Board using Laravel with Jquery and sanctum

 ### Quick Project Setup